 - 2 tablespoons chia meal I imagine flax meal would work to, just haven't tested it, increase to 3 or 4 tablespoons

 - 1 teaspoon apple cider vinegar or other vinegar

 - 1 cup sorghum flour or any mix of millet, brown rice, or gluten free oat flour (I have made multiple variations and enjoyed them all.
 Do not use all one flour, I mix three usually.
 I have even used sunflower seed flour I made, and almond could be used too!)

 - 1/2 teaspoon guar gum or xanthum gum

 First, heat your milk to warm, about 110 degrees, or you can easily place your finger in it.
 Too hot and you will kill the yeast!

-Mix in the honey and sprinkle the yeast over the top.
+Mix in the palm sugar and sprinkle the yeast over the top.
 Set aside for about 10 minutes to proof the yeast.
 It should have a creamy, puffy head on top of the liquid.
 If not, your yeast is dead and will not work, start over with some fresh yeast!